Discover Why Taipei is the #1 Place to Learn Chinese This Year

 Traditional Characters vs Simplified Characters

-In Taiwan, they use traditional Chinese characters, not simplified ones.
+In Taipei, they use traditional Chinese characters, not simplified ones.

-Don’t worry – just because they have a few extra stokes, it doesn’t mean they’re more difficult to learn!
+Don’t worry – just because they have a few extra strokes, it doesn’t mean they’re more difficult to learn!

-DID YOU KNOW – In fact, learning traditional characters first can be beneficial and easier than learning simplified ones, since the traditional characters still keep their original shape and more logical structure of the word the character is representing.
+DID YOU KNOW – Learning traditional characters before simplified characters can be beneficial, since the traditional characters still keep their original shape and more logical structure of the word the character is representing.

 When it comes to which is best, learning traditional or simplified characters – the answer is always both.